Ethnographic film: Issues

 Although ethnographic film can be seen as a way of presenting and understanding different cultures that is not normally seen, there are some issues in the case of portrayal.
 As of late, ethnographic film has been influenced by ideas of observational cinema similar to the British Free Cinema movement.
 The arrival of lightweight sound cameras and their accessories opened up possibilities of being able to film almost everywhere.
 This led to revealing private and informal behaviours to already discreet film-makers.
 The issue of presentation was noted by Flaherty, when he realized that when the audience is shown individuals dealing with problems, it helps them affirm the rationality of their own choices.
 Despite new lightweight camera equipment, the status of the camera was still seen as an invisible presence.
 This only led to undermine the idea of film being a disembodied observer.
 It was later realized that the procedure of filming could carry false interpretations of the behaviour recorded.
 Film-makers then had new intentions for their films to be self-revelatory, making sure to film the primary encounter as evidence of their production.

-An example of this would be Chronique d'un éte, a film by Rouch and Morin, where it touched on questions about how film deals with reality and changed the course of ethnographic film-making.
+An example of this would be Chronique d'un éte, a film by Rouch and Morin, which touched on questions about how film deals with reality and changed the course of ethnographic film-making.
 Due to the difficulty of film being a direct representation of the subject, film-makers then perceived their work as a venture of the complexities of the presented cultural, or their work as a continuing inquiry.
 However, the camera continues to see selectively.
 This means leaving the film-maker with the precaution of interpretation during the process of recording.
 While observing informal events, a technique of filming from different angles or shooting the scene more than once has been developed.

 Many ethnographic films include recorded speech by people in the community being filmed.
-When this speech is in a language unfamiliar to the intended audience of the ethnographic film, the producers generally use voice over translation or subtitles.
+When this speech is in a language unfamiliar to the intended audience of the ethnographic film, the producers generally use voice-over translation or subtitles.
 However, it has been shown that these translations of the film's subjects to the film's audience have not always been accurate.
-In the film Spirits of Defiance: The Mangbetu People of Zaire about the Mangbetu people of the Democratic Republic of Congo, Robert McKee has shown that the subtitles can not only leave out part of what is said, but at times even change what is said to support the point of view of the film's producers.
+In his analysis of the film Spirits of Defiance: The Mangbetu People of Zaire about the Mangbetu people of the Democratic Republic of Congo anthropologist Robert Guy McKee notes that the subtitles can not only leave out part of what is said, but at times even change what is said to support the point of view of the film's producers.
 Timothy Asch has set out ethical principles for producers of ethnographic films to ensure that communities being filmed have input into how they are portrayed.

+Recent critiques have pointed out ethical and epistemological issues relating to the limited accessibility of ethnographic films, which, according to those critics, affects the individuals and communities depicted in such films, as well as the discipline and the wider public.